UIKonf/uikonf-website/_sponsors/6-moovel.md

 With transportation on the edge of disruption, Daimler, the company that invented the automobile in 1886 and owns Mercedes-Benz, founded moovel to reinvent the concept of urban mobility.
 At moovel, we aim to discover how new technologies will affect the way we move tomorrow and connect the ever-changing state of urban transportation.

-moovel offers new ways to connect the urban mobility ecosystem with our three complementary products: moovel app, moovel transit and moovel On-Demand.